Dash, Philip R. School of Biological Sciences, University of Reading, Reading, United Kingdom.

 - Role in physiology and disease

+Any of the cell-surface sensors that detect the presence of extracellular death signals and help to trigger programmed cell death (apoptosis).
 Apoptosis is a form of programmed cell death in which cells play an active role in their own death, ensuring that they die in a controlled and regulated manner with little disruption to the surrounding cells.
 Apoptosis allows unwanted cells (for example, damaged or virus-infected cells) to be efficiently removed from the body.
 It plays important roles in a variety of biological processes, including embryo development, the immune system, and cancer prevention.
-Cells undergo apoptosis in response to a wide variety of stimuli, both internal and external.
+Cells undergo apoptosis in response to a wide variety of stimuli, including both internal and external stimuli.
 Internal signals include DNA damage, cytoplasmic stress, and nutrient deprivation.
-By contrast, external signals can induce apoptosis by interacting with a class of cell surface receptors known as death receptors.
-The death receptors bind a variety of ligands known collectively as the death-inducing ligands, which can exist either as soluble, secreted proteins or as membrane-bound proteins on the surface of cells such as T lymphocytes.
+By contrast, external signals can induce apoptosis by interacting with a class of cell-surface receptors known as death receptors.
+Death receptors bind a variety of ligands known collectively as the death-inducing ligands (see illustration), which can exist as soluble, secreted proteins or as membrane-bound proteins on the surface of certain cells (for example, T lymphocytes).
 The binding of these ligands to the death receptors allows the apoptotic signal to be transmitted to the cell, triggering the onset of apoptosis.
+See also: Apoptosis; Cell (biology); Ligand; Signal transduction

 The content above is only an excerpt.